ysong4/bitcoin-playground/README.md

 The `frontend` and `backend` are two separate apps.

 The `frontend` contains the final version of the app.
 It is a `create-react-app` generated project, all validation and business logic happen on frontend.
-It is my own implementation to generate address.
+It is my own implementation of generating address.

 The `backend` is my first implementation of the app, it is a backend server written in NestJS (all logic on backend) and it provide a swagger for user to interactive with it.
-It is using `hdkey` and `bitcoinjs-lib` to generate address.
+It is using [hdkey](https://github.com/cryptocoinjs/hdkey) and [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) to generate address.

 ## How to run?